 To me, this is a must.
 Numbing makes the shots barely noticeable.
 At first, I used the Buzzy Bee, which I first saw on Shark Tank.
 It’s an ice pack with vibration.
-But, I think the ice pack is the most important part, and you can find them anywhere for under $5.
+But, you can also use an ice pack like this from Amazon.

 7. Self-care distraction

-For me, this is coloring books, gardening, reading, and baking.
+For me, this is gardening, reading, baking, and coloring books (there's even an IVF coloring book).
 Find something that brings you calmness and peace.

 8. Pregnancy tests….in bulk!